fsfe/reuse-docs/spec.md

 These are the definitions for some of the terms used in this specification:

-- Project --- Any unit of content that can be associated with a distribution of software.
+- Project --- any unit of content that can be associated with a distribution of software.
 Typically, a Project is composed of one or more files.
 Also sometimes called a package.